benhoneywill/hikerherd/README.md

 #### Buy me a coffee

-hikerherd is free & open source, and I pay for the hosting costs out of my own pocket.

 If you use hikerherd and want to support the app, you can show your support by [buying me a coffee](https://ko-fi.com/benontrail).

 ## Author